TheArchitectDev/Architect.Identities/README.md

 	services.AddPooledDbContextFactory<ExampleDbContext>(context =>
 		context.UseSqlite(new SqliteConnection("Filename=:memory:")));

-	// Provide a source where our application instance can register a unique ID for itself
+	// Provide a source where our application instance can claim a unique ID for itself
 	// Using the DbContext's database (with SQL Server, MySQL, SQLite, or Standard SQL) services.AddApplicationInstanceIdSource(source =>
 		source.UseSqliteDbContext<ExampleDbContext>());